 - Use an Instant-Read Thermometer: Whatever protein you use, there’s no better way to test for doneness than by using an instant-read thermometer.

 - Mashed Sweet Potatoes: Such an underrated possibility in the world of sides!
-This easy recipe for Mashed Sweet Potatoes goes with everything and is full of nutrition.
+This easy recipe for Mashed Sweet Potatoes goes with everything, as do these Roasted Sweet Potato Wedges.

-- Salad: Another serving of veggies will have your body thanking you!
-Try my Radish and Cucumber Salad with Garlic-Yogurt Dressing for something different and refreshing.
+- Salad: Another serving of veggies should include my Radish and Cucumber Salad with Garlic-Yogurt Dressing.
+It’s different and refreshing.

 How to Store and Reheat Leftovers

-- Place leftover chicken and veggies in freezer bags, pressing out as much air as possible before sealing, and freeze for up to 3 months.
+- To freeze, transfer the leftovers to freezer bags, pressing out as much air as possible before sealing, and freeze for up to 3 months.
+Thaw before reheating.

 Chicken and Vegetables Skillet Recipe